extrange/startingpoint/README.md

 # My OS in a container

 Custom OS with personalization, based off [Fedora Silverblue], an immutable variant of Fedora.
 Uses [Universal Blue's `startingpoint`][startingpoint] repository template.
+Written in OCI

+Inspired by this [post].

 [![build]][build-yml]